Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Abstract

 \section{Abstract}

-We present a microscopic derivation of the nonlinear fluctuating hydrodynamic equation for the homogeneous crystalline solid from the Hamiltonian description of a many-particle system.
-We propose a microscopic expression of the displacement field that correctly generates the nonlinear elastic properties of the solid and find the nonlinear mode-coupling terms in reversible currents which are consistent with the phenomenological equation.
-The derivation relies on the projection onto the coarse-grained fields including the displacement field, the long-wavelength expansion, and the stationarity condition of the Fokker-Planck equation.
+We present a microscopic derivation of the nonlinear fluctuating hydrodynamic equation for a homogeneous crystalline solid from the Hamiltonian description of a many-particle system.
+We propose a microscopic expression of the displacement field that correctly generates the nonlinear elastic properties of the solid and find the nonlinear mode-coupling terms in reversible currents that are consistent with the phenomenological equation.
+The derivation relies on the projection onto the coarse-grained fields including the displacement field, the long-wavelength expansion, and the stationarity condition of the Fokker--Planck equation.